Just a moment.

 Getting the quick fixes in.

-Pinpointing the location of these issues enabled me to tackle them head on with fairly fundamental amendments (Figure 3.3) — with the objective of further fostering a greater perception of progression.
+Most of the issues could be addressed directly with improved instruction and feedback.
+(Figure 3.3) — with the objective of further fostering a greater perception of progression.

 3.3 First prototype flow, categorized.